lich426/FanCtrl/README.md

 FanControl is a software that allows you to automatically control the fan speed on your PC.<br>
 Requires .NET framework 4.6 or higher.<br>
 <br>
-Gigabyte board : AppCenter installation is required (https://www.gigabyte.com/Support/Utility/Motherboard)<br>
+Gigabyte motherboard : If ![AppCenter][2] is installed, it is controlled by communicating with EasytuneEngineService.<br>
+Other motherboard : Use [LibreHardwareMonitorLib][0] or [OpenHardwareMonitorLib][1] to obtain sensor temperature, fan rpm, and to control the fan.
-NZXT Kraken : x2, x3 support (z3 series is not supported)<br>
+NZXT Kraken x2 and x3 is support (z3 series is not supported)<br>
-EVGA CLC : support
+EVGA CLC is support
+DIMM thermal sensor is support

 ![FanControl](https://github.com/lich426/FanControl/blob/master/img/1.png)<br>
 ![Auto Fan Control](https://github.com/lich426/FanControl/blob/master/img/2.png)<br>